EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-02.md

 - "What does nginx do?" (forwards to httpbin.org, adds headers)
 - "Why would we use a gateway in EX1?" (centralize logging, SSL, rate limiting)

-**Connection to EX1:** In Session 04, nginx will sit in front of FastAPI for health checks and structured logging before requests hit your application code.
+**Connection to EX1:** FastAPI stays the direct entrypoint for EX1.
+When you build the Compose stack in Session 10, you can drop nginx in front for health checks and structured logging without changing the routes.

 **Forward vs reverse proxy cheat sheet:**
 - **Forward proxy:** Lives near the client.
 Example: corporate proxy that hides every developer's laptop IP when browsing the public internet.